nixworks/public/news/2010/01/19/README.md

 ##### Guinea
 ### [The Guinean junta appoints opposition leader Jean-Marie Dor as the new prime minister. ](/news/2010/01/19/the-guinean-junta-appoints-opposition-leader-jean-marie-dore-as-the-new-prime-minister.md)
-_Context: Jean-Marie Dor, prime minister, Guinea, junta, opposition leader_
+_Context: Jean-Marie Dor, Guinea, opposition leader, prime minister, junta_

 ##### Storm
 ### [A powerful storm in California, United States, causes the evacuation of at least 200 homes in threat of mudslides, and knocks out power for 65,000 customers.
 One fatality is reported in Kern County. ](/news/2010/01/19/a-powerful-storm-in-california-united-states-causes-the-evacuation-of-at-least-200-homes-in-threat-of-mudslides-and-knocks-out-power-for.md)
-_Context: mudslides, California, United States, Kern County, storm_
+_Context: mudslides, United States, storm, Kern County, California_

 ##### Russian President
 ### [Russian President Dmitry Medvedev approves the establishment of the North Caucasian Federal District (from Southern Federal District) and appoints Alexander Khloponin as the Vice-Premier and Presidential Representative to the new federal district. ](/news/2010/01/19/russian-president-dmitry-medvedev-approves-the-establishment-of-the-north-caucasian-federal-district-from-southern-federal-district-and-ap.md)
-_Context: North Caucasian Federal District, Vice-Premier, Alexander Khloponin, Russian President, Southern Federal District, Presidential Representative to the new federal district, Dmitry Medvedev_
+_Context: North Caucasian Federal District, Alexander Khloponin, Southern Federal District, Russian President, Dmitry Medvedev, Presidential Representative to the new federal district, Vice-Premier_

 ##### Number Resource Organisation
 ### [The Number Resource Organisation warns the Internet is running out of IP addresses, with less than 10% of current-generation IPv4 addresses still available. ](/news/2010/01/19/the-number-resource-organisation-warns-the-internet-is-running-out-of-ip-addresses-with-less-than-10-of-current-generation-ipv4-addresses.md)